ayhaidar/pspso/docs/source/index.rst

 The user is given the chance to handle some of the default parameters such as the number of epochs in the MLP.
+Although this parameter can be optimized, but its not encouraged.
 The user can modify this by changing a pspso class instance.
-For e.g., to change the number of epochs from 50 to 10 for an MLP training:
+For e.g., to change the number of epochs from default to 10 in MLP training:

 .. code:: python